 5 Best boating knots to know on the water

-Didn’t master all the boating knots throughout the busy summer season?
-No problem!
-The fall is the perfect time to learn what types of knots are necessary for your boating and water sport needs, while practicing until you master them as the calmer, crisper fall boating season arrives.
-And don’t stop there.
-Keep practicing.
-By next summer boating season, you’ll be a pro!
+Didn’t get the chance to master all those boating knots during the busy summer season?
+No worries!
+Fall is the ideal time to learn the essential knots for your boating and water sport needs, with plenty of time to practice and perfect them as the calm, cool autumn days set in.
+And don’t stop there—keep practicing!
+By the time next summer rolls around, you’ll be a knot-tying pro.

-Boating requires a ton of industry knowledge before you venture out on the water.
-It’s important to be and feel fully prepared.
-At Dockshare, we want the water to be more accessible to everyone, which is why we created our platform for private docking; however, we realize that you will need a lot more than just a dock to begin your boating adventures.
-Below are some helpful boating knots that every water enthusiast should know before they hit the water.
+Boating requires a wealth of knowledge before you hit the water, and it’s important to feel fully prepared.
+At Dockshare, we’re committed to making the water more accessible for everyone, which is why we created our platform for private docking.
+But we know that having the right dock is just the beginning.
+To help you on your boating journey, here are some essential knots every water enthusiast should know before setting out.

 1. Cleat Hitch